s1owjke/prisma-query-formatter/README.md

 SELECT `User`.`id` FROM `User` WHERE `User`.`email` = "john@example.com"
 ```

+## Error handling

+The library now performs a validation to ensure that the number of placeholders in a query matches the number of params, as a mismatch may indicate an error.

+- If there is a mismatch and the option `throwOnError` is set to true, it will throw an error
+- If `throwOnError` is set to false (default value), it will return the concatenated query and parameters as is

 ## Query formatting

 All whitespace symbols in multiline queries (usually raw queries written manually) will be replaced with single space, for example: